IB English / English Literature

 3) Use a wide range of quotes and techniques

 Each extract you choose must be 40 lines or less.
-Within your extracts, try to ensure good coverage of the whole thing, rather than, say, just focusing on the first 20 lines.
+Within your extracts, try to ensure good coverage engaging with the beginning, middle, and end of the passage rather than, say, just focusing on the first 20 lines.
 Your quotes can be spaced out.
 It is also recommended to address examples from the first few lines and the last few lines, so it’s clear why you cut the extract in this way.

 To better show your knowledge to your teacher, it’s also a great idea to choose a wide range of techniques to comment on.
 For example, rather than giving three examples of metaphor, reselect your quotes so you can give an example of metaphor, one of sound imagery, and one of alliteration.
 This is better proof of your confidence with different literary and language techniques.